abdullahabbasitest/alifiya-site/memory-bank/progress.md

 - Created a standalone Areas of Interest section to showcase professional interests and career focus
 - Updated section titles for "Areas of Interest" and "Contact Me" to be fully capitalized for enhanced visual emphasis
 - Added current freelance role "Freelance Content Engineer & Regulatory Mentor" to the Experience section
+- Modernized the website's design with:
+  - Updated color scheme featuring more vibrant, contemporary colors
+  - Enhanced UI elements with larger border radii and refined shadows
+  - Added subtle animations for profile image and interactive elements
+  - Redesigned buttons with gradient backgrounds and pill shapes
+  - Improved typography with better visual hierarchy
+  - Created consistent card styling with hover effects for depth

 ## Blockers
 - None currently identified